Nanotheranostics 2017; 1(2):166-177. doi:10.7150/ntno.18531

 Recent strategies to design vascular theranostic nanoparticles

-1. Department of Biomedical Engineering, Vanderbilt University, Nashville, TN, US;
+1. Department of Biomedical Engineering, Vanderbilt University, Nashville, TN, USA;

 2. Department of Otorhinolaryngology, Yonsei University, College of Medicine, South Korea;

-3. Division of Cardiovascular Medicine, Department of Medicine, Vanderbilt University Medical Center, Nashville, TN, US;
+3. Division of Cardiovascular Medicine, Department of Medicine, Vanderbilt University Medical Center, Nashville, TN, USA;

 4. Severance Biomedical Science Institute, College of Medicine, Yonsei University, Seoul, South Korea.